 ETC activities are organised by a core team of staff based in our offices in Berlin and Madrid.
 The work is directed and supported by a Board of Directors from leading theatres across Europe.

 Heidi Wiley is Executive Director of the European Theatre Convention (ETC).
-Since 2009 she has established ETC as a European network with an international programme of artistic collaboration, professional development and advocacy for Europe’s public theatres spanning more than 25 countries.
+Appointed ETC’s executive director in 2009, Heidi Wiley established ETC as a European network with an international programme of artistic collaboration, professional development and advocacy for Europe’s public theatres spanning 30 countries.
 Under her leadership, ETC became a strategic partner of the European Commission and was awarded European prizes for youth theatre and digital theatre productions in the fields of audience development and cultural heritage as organisation for its outstanding achievement.
-She was invited to the European Expert Network on Culture and Audiovisual (EENCA) as expert author and co-initiated the European Theatre Forum with the European Commission and German EU Council Presidency.
+2019, Author for the European Expert Network on Culture and Audiovisual (EENCA); 2020, Co-initiator of the 1st European Theatre Forum of the European Commission and the German EU Council Presidency; 2021, Consultant for European cultural policy agencies KEA (Brussels) and PPMI (Vilnius).
+Moderator and speaker at international conferences.
 Heidi started her career as international producer and touring manager for artists Victoria Chaplin and the Tiger Lillies, touring around Europe and Asia at major festivals and theatre venues.
-A studied cultural manager with degrees from La Sorbonne and Leuphana University, she lived and worked over the last 20 years in the UK, US, France and Germany.
+A studied cultural manager with degrees from La Sorbonne and Leuphana University, she lived and worked over the last 25 years in the UK, US, France and Germany.

 (photo by Cornelia Gloth)

 Project & Network Manager